Skip to main content

 • a paid day off within a month

-• an extra day’s annual leave
+• an extra day of annual leave

 • an extra day’s pay